Mechanistic Data Attribution: Tracing the Training Origins of Interpretable LLM Units: Mechanistic Insights into Induction Head

 \section{Mechanistic Insights into Induction Head}

-In this section, we demonstrate how MDA serves as a complementary method to conventional post-hoc analysis, providing novel mechanistic insights into their formation and elucidates their functional coupling with the emergence of In-Context Learning (ICL) capabilities.
+In this section, we demonstrate how MDA serves as a complementary method to conventional post-hoc analysis, providing novel mechanistic insights into their formation and elucidating their functional coupling with the emergence of ICL capabilities.